LLNL/llnl.github.io/about/using-github.md

 Repositories within the LLNL organization are owned and managed by LLNL.
 Please do not create personal repositories here.

-Reminder, that all information produced by LLNL must follow the guidance set forth by the LLNL Information Management (IM) Policy.
+Remember, all information produced by LLNL must follow the guidance set forth by the LLNL Information Management (IM) Policy.

 #### Repository Content